ulamlabs/geth-poa-testnet/README.md

 [![](https://images.microbadger.com/badges/version/ulamlabs/geth-poa-testnet.svg)](https://microbadger.com/images/ulamlabs/geth-poa-testnet "Get your own version badge on microbadger.com")

 Docker image for Ethereum testnet using proof-of-authority consensus protocol.
 By default two accounts will be created, one serving as a signer and another one which holds all the coins on the testnet.
-Network uses 5555 as a chain ID.

 GitHub Repository is available at [ulamlabs/geth-poa-testnet](https://github.com/ulamlabs/geth-poa-testnet).